juliandramirez/react-native-user-identity/README.md

 ![npm](https://img.shields.io/npm/v/react-native-user-identity.svg) ![npm bundle size](https://img.shields.io/bundlephobia/minzip/react-native-user-identity.svg) ![Supports Android and iOS](https://img.shields.io/badge/platforms-android%20|%20ios-lightgrey.svg) ![GitHub](https://img.shields.io/github/license/juliandramirez/react-native-user-identity.svg)

+Get the user id configured for the device (iCloud recordID for iOS, email of a device account for android)

 ## Why should you use this?

 When implementing a mobile application you want to provide the users all of the functionality you can without them needing to sign up.
 After all, [Every Step Costs You 20% of Users](https://medium.com/gabor/every-step-costs-you-20-of-users-b613a804c329). <br>